different-ai/file-organizer-2000/README.md

 ## To Do

-- [ ] Release a local LLM-only version
+- [ ] Release a local LLM-only version.
-- [ ] Implement browser access into AI chat
+- [ ] Implement browser access into AI chat.
-- [ ] AI chat improvements
+- [ ] AI chat improvements.

 ### Notes